ricmmartins/highly-available-scalable-wordpress-azure/README.md

   --output tsv
  ```
 # Finish the Wordpress installation

+_Please note the complete setup of the VMs configuration can take up to 5 minutes.
+So if you try access and got the **"Welcome to nginx!"** message, take another cup of coffee and try again_

 In your web browser, navigate to the Application Gateway Public IP and complete the Wordpress installation through the web interface:
 ```
 http://application_gateway_public_ip